braintrustdata/tfreview/README.md

 # TFReview 🔍

-A modern, interactive tool for reviewing Terraform plans in a beautiful HTML interface.
+View your Terraform plan in an beautiful and easy to use HTML interface.

+Staring at reams of monospace text in a terminal is so 1985.
+TFReview blasts terraform into the future! (the late 90s)

-Pipe your terraform plan output to it and it will open in your browser.
+Pipe your terraform plan output to it and it will open something readable by humans in a browser.
 `terraform plan | tfreview`

 ![TFReview Screenshot](assets/tfreview.png)